By John Franklin, Founder & Principal, Pearl Creek Advisors

 I recall a statistic that noted that 40 to 50 percent of Life Plan Community members surveyed admitted that they feel lonely; and with the stigma in mind, the true number is likely even higher.
 That only increases the importance of making sure that your community can serve those crucial, Maslow’s hierarchy-level needs and begin to shift the value proposition of Life Plan Communities.
 It’s also simply the right thing to do!

 We’re seeing the importance of getting away from a care model and toward a lifestyle and purpose model, and it’s up to organizations like yours to be ready for the next generation of seniors.
-I hope you’ll join us for the upcoming webinar as we discuss these themes further.
-Click here to sign up now.
+I hope you’ll check out the recent webinar in which we discuss these themes further.
+Click here to watch the session recording.

 For more articles covering senior housing trends and how providers must adapt to them to continue fulfilling their missions, click here.
 To download Love & Company’s brand-new white paper, “Senior Housing Trends: 2021,” click here.